Headshot Photography Session FAQ

 + Do sessions require a retainer?
 Am I allowed to reschedule?

 Every session requires a non-refundable retainer to hold the date.
 For all headshot sessions, I require a 50% retainer.
 The retainer will be forfeited in the case of a cancellation, lateness, or no-show.
-You may reschedule the session once with at least 5 days’ (125 hours from the appointment time) notice and apply the retainer to the rescheduled date.
+You may reschedule the session once with at least 7 days (168 hours from the appointment time) notice and apply the retainer to the rescheduled date.
 I cannot guarantee that a new session with be available for you and in some instances, the shoot will have to be canceled.
-Rescheduling without at least 5 days’ notice incurs a $150 rescheduling fee.
+Rescheduling without at least 7 days’ notice incurs a $150 rescheduling fee.
+If you rescheule the day of or the day before the shoot; your retainer will be forfeited and you will have to book a completely new appointment.
 I will not hold a new date until the rescheduling fee is paid.
 You may only reschedule the shoot once, if you can’t show up to the second date you will forfeit the retainer.
+You have 30 days to pick a new appointment date once you notify me of your intent to reschedule.

-The retainer may be refunded within 24 hours of the time of booking.
+You can make any adjustments or cancel the shoot (with retainer returned) within 24 hours of the time of booking.

 When you create the appointment, you must acknowledge that you understand all of these policies.
 I cannot provide a refund for people that did NOT read the FAQ and decide that they disagree with the policies after booking.
 If you are unsure about anything, please email me.

 I reallllllly, really don’t like taking people’s retainers or charging a rescheduling fee, but cancellations/rescheduling are EXTREMELY expensive for me.
-I’m really disciplined about doing only two shoots a day and people plan their headshot sessions in advance, so it’s difficult to fill a spot.
+I’m really disciplined about doing only a few shoots per week and people plan their headshot sessions in advance, so it’s difficult to fill a spot.
 Rescheduling/cancellations create huge revenue losses- the rescheduling fee doesn’t even come close to covering those losses, it’s just there as a deterrent.

 + Can you waive the rescheduling fee?